Hourly Rate: $175

 Letter(s) of recommendation

 We also discuss the three different types of colleges in the US (in-state public, out-of-state public, and private) and how the type of college impacts a student’s admissibility and cost of attendance.
 This session typically lasts 1.5 hours and is attended by both parents and students.
 After this meeting, we primarily meet one-on-one with students while keeping parents informed.
-We offer a 50% off coupon for this session for all students.
+We offer a 50% off coupon for this session (does not apply to twins).

 Interests & Skills Assessment